 One day, a dog owner Jane Scoggins stretched her arm behind her head and whipped a tennis ball over her shoulder for her dog Raina, a 10-year-old Shetland Sheepdog, to fetch.

 Raina had been begging to go outside just moments before, but she took only a few tentative steps in the ball’s direction, feebly sighed, and then gave up.
-It turned out that Raina was suffering from canine osteoarthritis.
+Unfortunately, it turned out that Raina was suffering from canine osteoarthritis.
 “The medications and supplements weren’t helping,” says Scoggins.

 After spending thousands on treatments that weren’t working, Scoggins stumbled across information about animal Stem Cell Therapy and signed Raina up for the procedure at a veterinary clinic nearby.